k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 <p><strong>EDIT_ROLE</strong></p>
 </td>
 <td width="600pxl">
-<p>Used to modify the scope of permissions for a specific role permission</p>
+<p>Used for modifying the scope of permissions for a specific role permission</p>
 </td>
 </tr>
 <tr>